jessuppi/recover-deleted-photos/readme.md

 ## Changelog

+### 0.17.7
+- ResultsFragment: implemented dedicated `exitAndCleanup()` routine to ensure `vm.results` are cleared when exiting via the Up (Back) action
+- ScanFragment: Increased the visible duration of the "Cancelling..." state and navigation delay from 450ms to 1000ms

 ### 0.17.6
 - Up (back) arrow in the toolbar on both Scan and Results screens now executes the proper back-stack and cancellation logic
 - replaced Snackbar notification for denied permissions on the Home screen with "Grant Access in Settings" CTA when access is needed